NugooruTaruni/Crime-Prediction-and-Prevention-App/README.md

 # Crime Prediction & Prevention App

-A smart city mobile application that uses real-time data, machine learning, and geographic information systems (GIS) to identify crime hotspots and empower citizens—especially women—with tools to make safer decisions in their environment.
+A smart city mobile application that uses real-time data, machine learning, and geographic information systems (GIS) to identify crime hotspots and empower citizens, especially women, with tools to make safer decisions in their environment.